nickobard/GitHub-Events-Monitoring/README.md

 - Use conditional requests to check if there were new events to avoid rate limit usage.
 - If needed, send requests to check API rate limit.
 Such requests do not affect the rate limit.

-**TODO**: If there is time, please add a business activity diagram here.

 #### Alternatives

 Other authentication flows can be used, but they require more complexity and are not ideal for our use case: